ysaismartinez/pre-moduleAssignment/README.txt

 Then browse to the folder my_cli_hw
 And from terminal run: my_cli_hw
-This should output the screenshot I added to the Word document (ScreenshotOfSuccessfulRun.docx) in the folder.

-If you run into an error like "ModuleNotFound" try this:
+When you try to run that command (my_cli_hw) you will get a "command not found" error message.
+This is because we have to complete some steps.

 From terminal run the following commands in order:
 1. python3 -m venv myenv
 2. source myenv/bin/activate (On a Windows system run this instead: myenv\Scripts\activate)
 3. pip install .

-Then you should see an output like this (lines 19-36 of this README file):
+Then you should see an output like this (lines 21-38 of this README file):

 (myenv) ysais.a.martinez@AMAQ91CJPGXMM my_cli_hw % pip install .
 Processing /Users/ysais.a.martinez/Documents/my_cli_hw